-Undergraduates and/or 1Ls to Play the Roles of the Witnesses:
+Undergraduates to Play the Roles of the Witnesses:

-In order to make the witness preparation and deposition role plays as realistic as possible, I am trying to arrange for undergraduate Legal Studies majors and/or 1Ls to play the witness roles.
+In order to make the witness preparation and deposition role plays as realistic as possible, I am trying to arrange for undergraduate Legal Studies majors to play the witness roles.
 I will let you know before the first role play if they are available.
 If not, students on each side of the case will rotate in the role of the witness.